-3. ID and Directory Photo
+ID and Directory Photo

 ID pictures are taken during orientation the first term of enrollment.
 This is required of each student and is free of charge.
 To redo an ID card for any reason, except name change or clerical mistake, there is a charge of \$25.
-Appointments are made with the registrar's office.
-Library and food service barcodes for meal plans are part of the ID card.
+Appointments are made with registration services.
+Library barcodes are part of the ID card.
 ID cards expire each August 31st for students.
 The student ID picture is used in the directory on myGETS.

-4. Information Technology
+Information Technology